govcms-training/site-builder/unit-8-site-building-exercises/job-list-dropdown-filter.md

   * 1. Click Save and edit

 **Configure the view**
+Using experience from previous units, add and expose to the site visitors a filter by terms of employment.
+Use the preview screen below the view builder to accomplish this task.
+Save the view in the end.

 **Review your changes**
 Review your changes by checking your homepage.
 “Jobs” will be part of the main navigation \(because you added it to the menu\) and you’ll now see a dropdown menu that filters the job postings.